victormssa/victormssa/README.md

 ###

-<p align="left">"I've always been involved in the IT area, to the point of being in front of the PC for hours since I was a kid.
+<p align="left">I'm a person constantly involved in the IT area, to the point of being in front of my development environment for hours, it's my blood, sweat and tears.

 I have several multinational references from different sectors, in addition to hobbies such as writing books, editing videos, programming and modifying games.
-I am very excited to grow and learn even more; always willing to listen and put any tips into practice."</p>
+I am very enthusiastic to grow and learn even more; always willing to listen and put into practice any update.</p>

 ###